-Students in the doctoral program may pursue one of four directions.
+Students in the doctoral program may pursue one of four emphases.

-- 1. General School Administration.
-Students preparing for careers at the school district administrative level (e.g., superintendent, assistant superintendent. etc.) should select this emphasis. - 2.
-Elementary School Administration.
-Students preparing for administrative careers in elementary schools (e.g., principals, director of elementary education) should choose this emphasis. - 3.
-Secondary School Administration.
-Students desiring administrative careers in secondary schools (e.g., principal, director of secondary education) should concentrate in this area. - 4.
-Administration of Higher Education.
-Students planning for administrative careers in higher education (e.g., community colleges or universities) should plan programs in this area of concentration.
+1. General School Administration.
+Students preparing for careers at the school district administrative level (e.g., superintendent, assistant superintendent, etc.) should select this emphasis.

+2. Administration of Higher Education.
+Students planning for administrative careers in higher education (e.g., community colleges or universities) should choose this emphasis.

-Program Requirements
+Program Requirements Students will plan their programs in

-Students will plan their programs in consultation with their advisors, in light of their backgrounds and desired areas of concentration.
-The following requirements apply to all doctoral students in residence.
+consultation with their advisors, in light of their backgrounds and desired areas of concentration.
+The following requirements apply to all doctoral students majoring in general school administration.
+The course requirements for majors in higher education administration follow the general school administration program requirements.

-- 1. Complete the common course requirements for the M.A. and Ed.S. programs. - 2.
-These specific courses: SRM 700 Introduction to Doctoral Research EDAD 641 Seminar in Decision Theory EDAD 642 Seminar in Communication Theory EDAD 643 Seminar in Management Systems and Analysis
+1. Complete the common course requirements for the M.A. and Ed.S. nrograms

+programs

+2. Thes se specific courses:

+RES 700 Introduction to Doctoral Research 3

+EDAD 641 Seminar in Decision Theory 3

+EDAD 642 Seminar in Communication Theory 3

+EDAD 643 Seminar in Management Systems

+and Analysis 3

+EDAD 744 Seminar in Administrative Theory

+and Research 3

-EDAD 744 Seminar in Administrative Theory and Research EDAD 745 Seminar in Executive Leadership EDAD 746 Cases in Educational Administration (Seminar) EDAD 799 Doctoral Dissertation in Administration 18
+EDAD 745 Seminar in Executive Leadership 3

-1-6 hours
+EDAD 746 Cases in Educational

+Administration (Seminar) 3

+EDAD 797 Doctoral Proposal Research 6

+EDAD 799 Doctoral Dissertation in 2

+Administration 12-18

+PSY 540 Principles of Learning 4

+One of the following:

+RES 603 Analysis of Variance and

+Covariance 3

+SRM 615 Introduction to Linear Models 3

+SRM 623 Nonparametric Statistics 3

+Courses in Foundations of

+Education 6

+tional specific course requirement

+determine ed by the area of concentration.

+4. Elec tives to complete graduation

-PSY 540 Principles of Learning One of the following: SRM 603 Analysis of Variance and Covariance requirements, including at least twelve quarter hours of graduate work outside the field of education.
+requirements, including at least twelve quarter hours of graduate work outside the field of education.